fcccode/BlackBlizzard/README.md

 DISCLAIMER :
 The work you will find here is not enirely original, some parts have been taken from other botnets in the process.
 But the way it has been
 "mixed" too form this, is an original combination.
+(some parts are original)

 # Info
 (Help will not be given to little skids who think it is cool 2 has a kewl botnet but need help on how 2 setup ehehehhehehehehee)

+FOR SETUP HELP GOTO THE HELP SECTION

 Do not upload this on any webhosting service like InifnityFree or that otherone that people use (the account will be terminated)
 I can confirm this works on a free hosting account from x10hosting.com but if we abuse this they will add detection or smn.